 ”Healthcare assistants (HCAs) work in a hospital or community settings, such as GP surgeries, under the guidance of a qualified healthcare professional.”

 Employers can expect from you good literacy and numeracy.
-And employers may expect from you to have some experience of healthcare or care work.
+And employers may expect you to have some experience in healthcare or care work.

 Can registered nurses work from home?

 It depends on what your work is.
 Most of the registered nurse’s work is such that it cannot be done at home.
 But telephone triage nurses can work from home.